Inix3K/sos_app/README.md

 			VCS > Git > Pull/Push/etc. will have what you need.
 Here is a link to explain it in more detail. https://medium.com/code-yoga/how-to-link-android-studio-with-github-312037a13b99
 	Step 3: Test drive
 		You can test out the app as it stands now, easiest way is to plug in your android with a cable.
-Emulator will work on this as well, just may be slower.
+Emulator will work for testing as well, just may be slower.
 		In order to have your phone allow the app to run, you must enable developer mode.
 Look it up for your specific device.
 		It will show up as an option next to the play button on the toolbar.
-		It will take some time for the information to download onto your phone for the first time, but it will pop open once ready.
+		It will take some time for the app to build on your phone for the first time, but it will pop open once ready.
 It will work much quicker after that.
 		Using the emulator
 			Tools > Android > AVD Mangager (or on the toolbar).
 			When choosing "Graphics:" it is recommend to choose hardware if the choice is available.
 This is referred to as Emulator Acceleration.